lucadibello/zerotrust-your-home/README.md

 ### 3.6.
 Network infrastructure

+#### 3.6.1.
+DNS Server

+As exposed services are behind a reverse proxy, it is necessary to configure a DNS server to resolve the domain names of the services hosted on the server.
+To address these requirements, the open-source DNS server [BIND9](https://www.isc.org/bind/) has been used.
+BIND9 is the most widely used DNS server software, that provides a robust and stable platform on top of which organizations can build distributed computing systems fully compliant with published DNS standards.

+Based on the domain name specified in the configuration file prior to the deployment of the system, the DNS server will be configured with a specific zone file that maps the domain name to the IP address of the server via a wildcard record.
+This allows to easily add new services to the system without the need to manually configure the DNS server.

+To enhance security, the DNS server has been configured to only accept queries from the internal network, thus preventing external users from querying the DNS server.
+To limit even more the attack-surface DNSSEC enabled to provide authentication and integrity to the DNS responses.

+#### 3.6.2.
+Reverse proxy

+To provide an additional layer of security to the system and to simplify the exposure of internal services to the LAN (i.e., Home Assistant dashboard), the reverse proxy [Traefik](https://traefik.io/traefik/) has been implemented.

+Traefik is a modern HTTP reverse proxy and load balancer written in Go, designed specifically for *dockerized* environments.
+It is a lightweight and easy to use solution that provides advanced features such as automatic SSL certificate generation and renewal, HTTP/2 sup- port, load balancing and circuit breakers.

+The choice of Traefik is motivated by its key feature: its ability to automatically discover containers and dynamically update its configuration, allowing to easily expose securely new system services without ever touching configuration files.
+This enhances the extensibility of the system, allowing to easily add new services without breaking the existing ones.

+##### 3.6.2.1.
+SSL certificate generation and renewal for internal domain names

+If the user has a domain name registered on Cloudflare, it is possible to leverage the Cloudflare API to automatically generate and renew SSL certificates for the internal domain names used by the system without exposing them to the internet.
+This approach allows to easily add new services to the system without the need to manually generate and renew SSL certificates.

+This process is fully automated and requires no user intervention.
+For more details about the implementation of this feature, please refer to the official Traefik documentation [here](https://doc.traefik.io/traefik/https/acme/#dnschallenge).

 ## 4. System extensibility and additional services

 To showcase the extensibility of the implemented system, the following services have been added to the system: